jackietrang/image-repository/README.md

-# Kanban Board
+# Image Repository Challenge by Jackie Trang
-Built a Kanban productivity board using Flask microframework.
+Built an image repository that allows uploading images and deleting images using Flask framework and SQLite database.

 ## Features
 1. Sign up new user